FurryCoders/FALocalRepo/README.md

 ### Download & Update
 This menu allows to download a user gallery, scraps, favorites, extras or to update specific users and/or sections for the database.

+When a submission is downloaded all its informations (except for the comments and user-made folders) are downloaded into a database located in the same folder the program is launched in.
+The file (artwork, story, audio, etc...) is saved inside a folder named 'FA.files' which contains all submissions in a tiered structure based on their ID (e.g submission '3704554' will be saved in the folder 'FA.files/0/3/704/0003704554').
+Backup .txt and .html files are also saved with the file, they contain the basic informations and the description and are there for safety (in case the database is accidentally deleted).
+For a guide on the database structure see `Database` below.

 1. `Username: `<br>
 First field is reserved for users.
 To download or sync a specific user/s insert the username/s (url or userpage name are both valid).
 Usernames can be separated with spaces or commas.